LongMingWei/NTU-Game-Dev-2023-Workshop-Project/README.md

 - Added audio effects
 - Added ability to rotate while airborne
 - Player can now shoot with dual wielded sniper rifles with laser sights

+**To view the inner workings of the game, import Froggers.unitypackage into the Unity editor**